theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

 # 7.8.0

-To be more user friendly, OneDev now uses project path instead of project id to access project via web UI, for instance `https://code.onedev.io/projects/160` has been changed to `https://code.onedev.io/onedev/server`.
-To avoid conflicting with this url scheme, other service urls have been re-organized and this causes two incompatibitlities:
+To use consistent project url for web and git access, OneDev now uses project path instead of project id to access projects via web UI, for instance `https://code.onedev.io/projects/160` has been changed to `https://code.onedev.io/onedev/server`.
+To avoid conflicting with this url scheme, some service urls have been changed and this causes some incompatibitlities:

-1. The RESTful api url now starts with `~api` instead of `api`, for instance url to access project information is now `/~api/projects/{projectId}` instead of `/api/projects/{projectId}`
+1. The RESTful api url now starts with `~api` instead of `api`, for instance url to access project information is now `/~api/projects/{projectId}`
+2. SSO callback url now takes the form `https://<onedev root url>/~sso/callback/<Provider Name>` (use `~sso` instead of `sso`)
+3. If you are using OAuth based Office365 or Gmail mail service, make sure to change redirect url as `https://<onedev root url>/~oauth/callback` (use `~oauth` instead of `oauth`)
-2. Agents can not upgrade itself for this version, as url connecting to server has been changed.
+4. Agents can not upgrade itself for this version, as url connecting to server has been changed.
 You will need to re-download agent package from server if running in bare-metal mode, or re-pull the agent image if running in docker mode

 # 7.7.0